 For this reason, cursory keyword research is an essential part of any personal branding initiative.
 Again, instead of thinking about the keywords you most associate with yourself, think about the words or phrases your target audience might search for to find someone like you.
 Keyword phrases could be industry-related ("human resources"), role-related ("talent acquisition manager"), or results-related ("cut hiring costs").
 If you're struggling to think of keywords, check out the free app Keyword Tool.io for inspiration.

-Here are some examples:
+Here are a few article examples:

 - Everyone's Saying X about Trend Y. Here's Why I Disagree

 - Y Mistakes Most Professionals Make When Doing Z

 - The Unique Way I'm Planning to Address X at My Organization

 First-time writer?
 No problem.
 Check out these free HubSpot blog post templates to get off on the right foot.

 While it's important to share your thoughts through posts and articles, it's also essential to be consistent.
 Posting three times per week for a month, and then stopping for two months, hurts your credibility and growth.
 It's better to develop a habit you can maintain, like posting twice per month, than pushing out a mass amount of content before going cold for a long period of time.